 While sapphire is the birthstone for September, the Zodiac has the sapphire as the main gemstone for Taurus (those born April 20 - May 20).

-Clean your sapphire in warm soapy water, and rinse well.
+Clean your sapphire in warm soapy water, and dry with a soft cloth.
 Avoid the usual household chemicals that can corrode gemstones like bleach and acids.